 Remote Learning Plan

 We have developed a Remote Learning Plan in case a class or Bubbles needs to self-isolate, or there is a local lockdown requiring pupils to remain at home.
 A summary of this is below.
-Building on our previous experience, we have moved to the use of Google Classrooms.
-This enables children to have daily interaction with the class team and the use of video explanations of the tasks by the classteacher.
+Using Google Classrooms will enable children to have daily interaction with the class team and the use of video explanations of the tasks by the classteacher.
 To support those families with limited devices we have purchased Chromebooks that pupils can borrow.
 However, as much as the technology is essential, we have looked to provide activities that can be completed away from the screen, with lots of reading and written work to be completed in books as well as physical activities that can be completed indoors.
 The work set matches the school curriculum and tries to mirror the school day so there is consistency and routine, and it will be easier to return to school after the designated period of remote learning.